healeycodes/healeycodes.com/posts/making-python-less-random.md

 # ..
 ```

-Either way, to achieve deterministic randomness, I need to get between my program and these syscalls to`getrandom`.
+Either way, to achieve deterministic randomness without making any code changes, I need to get between my program and these syscalls to`getrandom`.
 I'll list all the methods I've heard of, ordered from most tricky to least tricky:

 - Compile the Linux kernel with an altered `getrandom` function.
 Downside: my computer becomes hilarious, obscurely, insecure and vulnerable
 - Use [kprobes](https://www.kernel.org/doc/Documentation/kprobes.txt) to hook into the kernel's existing `getrandom` function (ideally with some filtering so it's not *all* calls to `getrandom`)